tmforum-oda/oda-ca-docs/Getting_started.md

-# Getting Started in the ODA Component Accelerator Project (ODA-CA)
+# Getting started checklist for new members of ODA-CA

 If you are joining the ODA-CA project, here's a checklist of things to get you on-boarded.